Mō Wairau About Wairau

 At the core of any expression of Māori art is an assertion of whakapapa; of genealogical connection; a connection to land; a connection to the physical and metaphysical worlds that make up Te Ao Māori.
 It is also inevitably shaped by Māori colonial experience which transformed the culture, resulting in innovative and prophetic acts of resilience by Māori artists.

-Wairau Māori Art Gallery will share real stories from living communities and reflect Māori today, both in Aotearoa and on the world stage.
+Wairau Māori Art Gallery shares real stories from living communities and reflect Māori today, both in Aotearoa and on the world stage.

 The patronage and generosity of donors, philanthropic trusts and funding organisations is always welcome.
 If you would like to help please contact us at kiaora@wairaumaoriartgallery.co.nz